Skip to main contentSkip to main navigationSkip to footer content

 Issues in History

-This course includes selected topics in history developed through analytical and interpretive readings.
+This course includes selected topics in history.
+The course will focus on developing skills in historical research and writing, including interpreting evidence and producing effective written arguments.
 Course may be repeated when a new topic is offered.
+Offered in fall.

 HIST 370